cyeunghl/cellSplitter/README.md

   re-entering media or notes.
 - Use the bulk processing card on the dashboard to record confluence, harvest measurements, planner inputs, and passage saves for several cultures at once.
-- Adjust the passage reminder threshold in the dashboard header to customize when the “time to refresh” warning appears, and watch for stale-culture highlights after four days without activity.
+- Adjust the passage reminder threshold and the “last handled” day cutoff from the dashboard header to customize when warnings appear for long-running cultures.
+- Use the label library at the bottom of the dashboard to keep reagent or workflow snippets handy—select specific entries or copy them all in one click.
 - End a culture when you are finished working with it to tuck it into the archived list;
   you can reactivate it later if needed, or permanently delete archived cultures from the dashboard when their records are no longer required.